Logo Design Psychology: Fonts, Colours & Shapes

 Choose the right font for your brand.

 Fonts should match the overall style of your brand.
 They can affect mood and impact, including elegance, tradition, friendliness or professionalism.
 They must also be legible on any scale.
-“Many clients want something unique,” says Palatino author Hermann Zapf's son Christian, who runs digital type foundry Hermann Zapf & Appenzeller (HZ+T).
+“Many clients want something unique,” says Christian Zapf, the son of Palatino author Hermann Zapf, who runs digital type foundry Hermann Zapf & Appenzeller (HZ+T).
 However, he warns against being too unusual with the decision.

 Zapf points out that brands often overlook typography when designing logos: “It is not only about good drawing – it is about creating a harmony between letters.”